jiriklepl/noarr-mpi/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](./LICENSE)

-This repository contains the proof of concept implementation of the paper "TODO PAPER NAME".
+This repository contains the proof of concept implementation of the paper "Layout-Agnostic MPI Abstraction for Modern C++".

 ## About